-Lepta Q is a strong anion-exchange chromatography resin that takes advantage of differences in the nature and magnitude of charges of different molecules under specific conditions to separate them.
-This chromatographic resin can be used successfully for the separation and purification of various biological molecules such as recombinant proteins, antibodies, nucleic acids, viruses and virus-like particles, and polysaccharides.

-Compared to traditional strong anion-exchange chromatography resin, Lepta Q shows better performance:
+Lepta Q HR is a high-resolution strong anion-exchange chromatography resin that takes advantage of differences in the nature and magnitude of charge of different molecules under specific conditions, to separate them.
+This chromatographic resin can be used successfully for separation and purification of various biomolecules, such as recombinant proteins, antibodies, nucleic acids, viruses and virus-like particles, and polysaccharides.
+Compared with traditional strong anion exchange chromatography resin, Lepta Q HR shows better performance:

-- (1) The improved Lepta base frame has stronger rigidity, so it can achieve higher process flow rate and improve process efficiency under lower back pressure. - (2) By upgrading the ligand coupling method, the dynamic binding capacity of the chromatography resin can be improved.
+- (1) The improved Lepta base frame is more rigid, so it can achieve a higher process flow rate at lower back pressure and improve process efficiency. - (2) An increase in the dynamic binding capacity of the chromatography resin is achieved by upgrading the ligand coupling method. - (3) Finer particle size improves the resolution of the chromatographic resin.